orgpark-daily/udemy-docker-kubernetes/README.md

 Restart a exited container
 ```
-docker start -a CONTAINER_ID # -a for attch
+docker start -a CONTAINER_ID # -a for attach
 ```

 Remove stopped processes